Mental Health Facilities Garland County, AR

 Hot Springs Cboc

 Hot Springs Cboc is a mental health facility in Garland County, AR, located at 177 Sawtooth Oak Street in the 71901 zip code.
 Hot Springs Cboc provides outpatient treatment and telemedicine/telehealth.
-Hot Springs Cboc provides cognitive behavioral therapy, group therapy and couples/family therapy to seniors 65 or older, adults and young adults.
-Hot Springs Cboc also supports people with trauma, people with PTSD and people with HIV or AIDS.
-Additional services offered by Hot Springs Cboc consist of suicide prevention services, family psychoeducation and mentoring/peer support/consumer-run services.
+Hot Springs Cboc provides cognitive behavioral therapy, individual psychotherapy and couples/family therapy to young adults, seniors 65 or older and adults.
+Hot Springs Cboc also supports LGBT, seniors or older adults and people with serious mental illness.
+Additional services offered by Hot Springs Cboc consist of case management, suicide prevention services and education services.

 Frequently Asked Questions About Mental Health Treatment in Garland County, AR